api-standards/governance/README.md

 # governance
 Issues and discussions relating to organization governance.

-THE API Standards working group consists of members from several organizations working in the API management field.
+The API Standards working group consists of members from several organizations working in the API management field.
 We are working together to create standards for full API Lifecycle tasks including:

 * Planning
 * Design